MicrosoftDocs/query-docs/query-languages/dax/naturalinnerjoin-function-dax.md

 ---
 # NATURALINNERJOIN

 Performs an inner join of a table with another table.
-The tables are joined on common columns (by name) in the two tables.
-If the two tables have no common column names, an error is returned.

 ## Syntax